Troubleshooting

 }

-Block location must be defined exactly once for each filesystem path in server block.
+The location block must appear only once for each filesystem path within the server block.
 If you already have a location / block in your configuration, add the try_files directive into the existing block.

-The simplest way to test if Apache uses or ignores your .htaccess file, is to intentionally break it.
-Put the line Test at the beginning of the file and now, if you refresh the page in your browser, you should see an Internal Server Error.
+The simplest way to test if Apache uses or ignores your .htaccess file is to intentionally break it.
+Put the line Test at the beginning of the file.
+Now, if you refresh the page in your browser, you should see an Internal Server Error.

 If you see this error, that's actually good!
-This means that Apache is parsing the .htaccess file, and it encounters the error we've put in there.
-Remove the line Test.
+It means that Apache is parsing the .htaccess file and encountering the error we put there.
+Remove the Test line.

 If you do not see an Internal Server Error, your Apache setup ignores the .htaccess file.
-Generally, Apache ignores it because of the missing configuration directive AllowOverride All.
+Generally, Apache ignores it because the configuration directive AllowOverride All is missing.

 If you are hosting it yourself, it's easy enough to fix.
-Open your httpd.conf or apache.conf in a text editor, locate the relevant <Directory> section and add/change the directive:
+Open your httpd.conf or apache.conf in a text editor, locate the relevant <Directory> section, and add/change this directive:

 <Directory "/var/www/htdocs"> # path to your document root